 Burbank is one of the latest cities to participate in the event.
 Glassell Park and Beverly Hills are also participating for the first time.

 For a listing of concerts, visit Make Music Los Angeles' website.
-For information on Make Music Day in other locations, you can check out the national website
+For information on Make Music Day in other locations, you can check out the national website.

-Thank you for your generous support and believing in independent news.
+Thank you for your generous support and belief in the value of independent news.